frownbreaker/WebRFGateway/README.md

 # WebRFGateway

-Web to 433mHz gateway ESP8266 - Fast, Reliable, robust
+Web to 433mHz gateway ESP8266 - Small, Simple, Fast, Reliable, Robust

 This project creates and RF Blaster web server running on an ESP8266.